 WHAT WE LOVE: A nature-inspired biophilic design studio, plant shop, and botanic art gallery.
-Plant the Future creates over-sized, living art installations and botanical art one can bring home.
+Plant the Future creates fabulous moss murals, living art installations and botanical art one can bring home.

 WHERE: The up-and-coming Little River Art District, Miami, Florida